cea-hpc/modules/doc/source/module.rst

  confirmation is requested if command-line switch :option:`-f` (or :option:`--force`) is not passed.
 Typed confirmation should equal to ``yes`` or ``y`` in order to proceed.

+ .. only:: html

+    .. versionadded:: 4.3
+       :subcmd:`clear` support was dropped on version `4.0` but reintroduced starting version `4.3`.

 .. subcmd:: source scriptfile...

  Execute *scriptfile* into the shell environment. *scriptfile* must be written with *modulefile* syntax and specified with a fully qualified path.
 Once executed *scriptfile* is not marked loaded in shell environment which differ from :subcmd:`load` sub-command.

+ .. only:: html

+    .. versionadded:: 4.0

 .. subcmd:: whatis [modulefile...]